pmboutet/fr-template-build/README.md

    From Data Integrity application, Select France, Save, enter username/password, Allow
 7. Authorize Findock(ProcessingHub, WebHub)
-   retrieve User SFFR Integration from Setup / User From Findock LEX App, More, Setup
+   retrieve User SFFR Integration from Setup / User From Findock LEX App, More, Setup, Under Extensions - System
       ProcessingHub to enter username/password Connect
       WebHub to enter username/password Connect using the Integration User / (default pswd: fundr@isingfrT3mplat3*:*<>><!#) if asked to change it use the same and add a at the end